Relay in BMS Systems – Your Easy Guide in 2026

 An automation relay is an electrical switching device that can be controlled using an electrical control signal.

-This electrical control signal can be supplied using any controller, such as PLCs in industrial automation or DDCs in our building automation.
+This electrical control signal can be supplied by any controller, such as a PLC in industrial automation or a DDC in our building automation.

 Or this control signal can be supplied by a selector switch, as you see in the MCC panels.